sgregnt/sgregnt.github.io/_pages/about.md

 ---

-I'm studying towards a PhD degree at [the University of Chicago](https://www.uchicago.edu/), in the depatment of [Statistics](https://galton.uchicago.edu/).
+I'm studying towards a PhD degree at [the University of Chicago](https://www.uchicago.edu/), in the department of [Statistics](https://galton.uchicago.edu/).
 My research is conducted under the supervision of [Prof. Lek-Heng Lim.](https://www.stat.uchicago.edu/~lekheng/)

 I'm interested in applying non-standard tools form abstract algebra and topolgy to the study of neural networks.